Adapt Text

 Format date/number values by locale

-To format a date or number value into a language specific format the tags ‘format’ and ‘locale’ can be used.
-The following example shows how to format a date value into the German date format:
+To format a date or number value into a language specific format the format and locale attributes can be used:

 The Date in german format is: <itemvalue format="EEEE, d.
 MMMM yyyy" locale="de_DE">datdate</itemvalue>.